 - The courses at ISL Studienkolleg start twice per year: in July and in January.

-- Each course (T, W) lasts for a total of 36 weeks, split up into 2 semesters.
+- Each course (T, W, M) lasts for a total of 36 weeks, split up into 2 semesters.
 Between each semester there is a 2 week break.

 - The courses runs for an average of 32 hours (45 minutes each) per week.